athanasis/hello-world/README.md

 Go to http://localhost/phpmyadmin/index.php?lang=en and click on User accounts.
 Click the Edit privileges link of the root user name of the localhost host name and change the password of the user.
 Open the C:\xampp\phpMyAdmin\config.inc.php file and set the password in the $cfg['Servers'][$i]['password'] variable.

+### Install MySQL

+Download MySQL Installer from https://dev.mysql.com/downloads/installer/ and execute it.
+Choose the appropriate Setup Type for your system.
+Typically you will choose Developer Default to install MySQL server and other MySQL tools related to MySQL development, helpful tools like MySQL Workbench.
+Or, choose the Custom setup type to manually select your desired MySQL products.
+Complete the installation process by following the instructions.
+This will install several MySQL products and start the MySQL server.

 ### Install Python